cdfoundation/foundation/CDF Outreach Committee Charter.md

 ### OC Meetings

-Outreach Committee meetings will be held monthly to ensure projects are supported and the community is engaged.
+OC meetings will be held monthly to ensure projects are supported and the community is engaged.

 #### Attendees:
 * Member company Reps